by George Sidney Hurd

 “My brethren, let not many of you become teachers, knowing that we shall receive a stricter judgment.”
 (James 3:1)

 Many teachers today, who are deconstructionists, often irreverently question and frivolously abandon traditional interpretations of Scripture without careful prayerful study.
-In the process they upset the faith of many.
-The way they depreciate the atonement and other precious biblical truths borders on blasphemy and reminds me of Paul’s words when he said to Timothy:
+In the process they err and upset the faith of many.
+The manner in which they depreciate the atonement and other precious biblical truths borders on blasphemy and reminds me of Paul’s words when he said to Timothy:

 “having faith and a good conscience, which some having rejected, concerning the faith have suffered shipwreck, 20 of whom are Hymenaeus and Alexander, whom I delivered to Satan that they may learn not to blaspheme.”
 (1Tim 1:19-20)